 2. Must Meet National Standards

-Your lesson idea should be reflective of nationally-agreed upon content standards for physical education, as found in NASPE's Moving Into The Future: National Standards for PE document (available for purchase at naspeinfo.org).
-These seven statements serve as a basis for what students at the different grade levels should be learning in the physical education curriculum.
+Your lesson idea should be reflective of nationally-agreed upon content standards for physical education, as found in Shape America's National Standards for PE document (available for purchase at Shape America).
+These statements serve as a basis for what students at the different grade levels should be learning in the physical education curriculum.
 The document also includes samples of performance-based assessments which help one to determine if students are meeting the standards.

 3. Must Be Clearly Written